Once Upon A Time... SR-71

 of that life is much further along & advance

-of our own.
-Having said that, I also believe
+than our own.
+Having said that, I do believe

 through personal knowledge and access to